mrmoe28/pmagent3/README.md

    npm install
    ```

+3. Set up environment variables:
+   - Copy `.env.local.example` to `.env.local`
+   - Add your API keys to `.env.local`

-3. Run the development server:
+4. Run the development server:
    ```bash
    npm run dev
    ```

-4. Open [http://localhost:3000](http://localhost:3000) in your browser to see the result.
+5. Open [http://localhost:3000](http://localhost:3000) in your browser to see the result.

 ## Project Structure